hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

 - [Verify that the cloud is installed up and running](/helion/openstack/ga/install/esx/#verifying-your-installation).
 - Setup the management port-group in DVS.
 Make sure there is a proper network connection between the overcloud controller and the port-group.
 - Verify the network connection between overcloud controller and the proxy.
-Ping the gateway of the ESX Network or try to login to the server where you will deploy the ESX Compute proxy.
+Ping the gateway of the ESX Network or login to the server where you will deploy the ESX Compute proxy.
-- Note the access credential for vCenter.
+- Note the access credentials for vCenter.
-- Choose the list of clusters to be configured as Helion compute resource.
+- Choose a list of clusters to be configured as Helion compute resource.
-- Choose a cluster to deploy proxy.
-We recommended a cluster that is different from cluster selected for the compute resource.
+- Choose a cluster to deploy the proxy.
+We recommended a cluster that is different from the cluster selected for the compute resource.
 - Configure the proxy with either a static IP or use DHCP.
 If you use a static IP, prepare the network information( IP address, netmask and gateway).

 ## Create a VM template in vCenter